 Candidates who submit an application for an ICF Credential on or after August 1, 2022 will be assessed to the updated Performance Evaluation criteria.

-June 1, 2022 – Updated Performance Evaluation Criteria for ACC and MCC candidates published by June 1.
+June 2, 2022 – Updated Performance Evaluation Criteria for ACC and MCC candidates published.

 July 27, 2022, at 11:59 p.m.
 EDT (New York) – final deadline to submit ICF Credential applications under the current application paths and assessments (Coach Knowledge Assessment and Performance Evaluation standards for ACC, PCC and MCC Credentials).

-August 1, 2022, at 12 Noon EDT (New York) – ICF Credentials and Standards will resume accepting applications for the ACC, PCC and MCC Credentials using the updated application paths.
+August 2, 2022 – ICF Credentials and Standards will resume accepting applications for the ACC, PCC and MCC Credentials using the updated application paths.
 Candidates who submit a Credential application on or after this date will be required to successfully complete the new ICF Credentialing Exam.
 Candidates who are required to submit a performance evaluation will be assessed using the updated Performance Evaluation criteria.